 Elective Courses (12 credit hours)

 Students are free to select three elective courses in support of their thesis.
 The electives should be selected in consultation with the thesis advisor.
-Permission of the advisor must be obtained before taking courses outside of the International Studies Program.
+Permission of the advisor must be obtained before taking courses outside of the International Studies Department.

 Graduate Certificate Options